-Best Machine-Learning / Data Mining Books of 2018
+Best Machine Learning and Data Mining Books

 There is no doubt that artificial intelligence will be one of the greatest opportunities and challenges of 21 century.
 Machine Learning as a branch of artificial intelligence, also has a good prospect.
 As a software engineer, machine learning is one of the direction I am very concerned about.
 There are so many resources available it can be tough knowing where to start.
 Book maybe a choice, and these are my choice about the best machine learning books in 2017, listed as follows: